jsiegelman1/jsiegelman1/README.md

 - Pronouns: He/Him

 ### My Most Listened to Albums of the Last Month
-**Last updated:** 09/06/2021 <!-- lfm -->
+**Last updated:** 09/13/2021 <!-- lfm -->
-1. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting
+1. <!-- lfm -->The Shape Of Punk To Come (Deluxe Edition) by Refused
-2. <!-- lfm -->The Shape Of Punk To Come (Deluxe Edition) by Refused
+2. <!-- lfm -->Velocity: Design: Comfort. by Sweet Trip
-3. <!-- lfm -->Velocity: Design: Comfort. by Sweet Trip
+3. <!-- lfm -->13 Songs by Fugazi
-4. <!-- lfm -->13 Songs by Fugazi
+4. <!-- lfm -->A Tiny House, in Secret Speeches, Polar Equals by Sweet Trip
-5. <!-- lfm -->A Tiny House, in Secret Speeches, Polar Equals by Sweet Trip
+5. <!-- lfm -->Tiger and the Duke by The Sound of Animals Fighting